jawsmartin/jawsmartin.github.io/_posts/2015-02-05-the-world-revolves-around-the-sun.md

 deck: The pivot from strictly local Chicago news to nationwide coverage was finalized when Chicago Sun-Times's parent company sold the Chicago Suburban papers, Pioneer Press, to the Chicago Tribune late 2014.
 date: 2015-02-05
 tag: Case-Study
-excerpt: The last project I did with Aggrego is most certainly the largest, and for me, the most significant of my career, thus far.
-I did not expect to be the lead designer of a prestigious product or brand, such as the Chicago Sun-Times, so soon.
-But, as luck/fortune would have it, I was given the opportunity to not only redesign it, but extend it's reach across 70 of the largest cities in the US as part of the "Sun-Times Network"
 ---

 ###Background

 The last project I did with Aggrego is most certainly the largest, and for me, the most significant of my career, thus far.
 I did not expect to be the lead designer of a prestigious product or brand, such as the Chicago Sun-Times, so soon.
 But, as luck/fortune would have it, I was given the opportunity to not only redesign it, but extend it's reach across 70 of the largest cities in the US as part of the "Sun-Times Network"

-It's probably fair to say that STN was about a year in-the-making.
-At Aggrego, we started moving away from in-house projects and more towards business-to-business service.
-We were managing 30+ news network, Pioneer Press for Chicago Sun-Times's, laid the foundation for Digicel's international news network, Loop, and tested multi-county Ireland news network, Today.ie, for Communicorp's.
+Aggrego, generally, is software development startup that creates and manages news media networks.
+It employees a extremely talented mix of developers and engineers who build the networks from the ground up, and content creators to fill said networks with highly-monetizable content.

 {% include image.html name="intro" caption="Aggrego Tech Team working on Sun-Times Network" %}

+During my tenure with the company, we worked on a wide range of inhouse projects, such as Weekaway and Rankommend, but focused primarily on building for others.
+A few of our client projects include managing Sun-Times Media Group's Chicago suburb news network, Pioneer Press, building Digicel's international news network, Loop, and testing Communicorp's multi-county Ireland news network, Today.ie.

+The Sun-Times Network would be another of these client projects.

-Actual start-time for Sun-Times Network began in late August 2014 in which was originally going to be a simply a one-off extension of the Sun-Times brand into Milwaukee, WI.
-As we started fleshing out the product it started to be apparent that the process for "Milwaukee Sun-Times" could be duplicated as many times as we wanted.
+It was proposed by Sun-Times Media Group's owner, Wrapports, LLC,  as a one-off extention of the Chicago Sun-Times brand into Milwaukee, WI.
+However, as we started mapping out the product it started to be apparent that the process for "Milwaukee Sun-Times" could be duplicated infinitely, assuming we could create a scalable template.

+{% include image.html name="intro" caption="Initial Pitch work for Milwaukee Sun-Times" %}

 ---

 ###Planning/Research

 The Sun-Times Network was my first experience working in real corporate environment.
-I would spend my entire time on the project working alongside industry leaders such Wrapports chairman, Michael Ferro, Wrapports CEO Timothy Knight, Wrapports EVP of Marketing, Julian Posada, and Aggrego CEO, Tim Landon.
+I would spend my entire time on the project working alongside established news industry figures such Wrapports chairman, Michael Ferro, Wrapports CEO Timothy Knight, Wrapports EVP of Marketing, Julian Posada, and Aggrego CEO, Tim Landon.

-With that being said, my contributions to Sun-Times Network began and ended with the direction given to me by this group.
+With that being said, my contributions to planning/researching for Sun-Times Network began and ended with the direction given to me by this group.
 As the lead designer of this project, I did my best to propose solutions and ideas, but ultimately, it was my job to carry out their vision.

-Going in, the main targets for the Sun-Times Network is as follows:
+{% include image.html name="mood-board" caption="The Sun-Times Network wanted to distance itself from it diminishing reputation." %}

+Up front, the general conscensus was that the product needed to be "younger", "hipper", "trendier", and a host of other buzz words.
+More-or-less, they wanted the product to be the exact opposite of the current Chicago Sun-Times.
+With that being said, comparisions to Twitter and Buzzfeed were tossed around frequently.

 {% include image.html name="mood-board" caption="USA Today, New York Post, and Boston.com inspired Sun-Times Network's design" %}

-Afterskoolz would be less about recommendations and building a social community like sites such as Kidfully or Angie's List, and more about shopping and registering&mdash; making it more similar to traditional shopping sites, such as [Amazon](http://www.amazon.com) or even [Grubhub](http://www.grubhub.com).

-As a 24yr old, single, recent college grad, the platform obviously doesn't speak to me and my needs, but, it doesn't take much to understand how such a platform could revolutionize what appears to be a stagnant industry.

-Afterskoolz could, potentially, be the go-to destination for parents to browse a large selection of after-school activities in their city and easily, quickly get their children involved; it would completely rid the burden of tradtional paperwork and phone calls, making the process as simple as ever.

-What's even more amazing, is the platform doesn't have to stop at after-school activities: it could completely replace traditional class registration at every educational level.
-Take this scenario for example: You just moved to a new city and need to register your child into the new local school.
-What do you do?
-You call the school, schedule an appointment, gather identification materials, and physically go to said school to fill out paperwork...why should anyone have to do that in 2015?

-While the inital plan for Afterskoolz isn't quite ready to tackle a terriotry like complete school registration, it is an important aspect to keep in mind for the future, especially as I build my blueprint for the website.
-I must keep everything I design agile and capable of scaling and accomodating new features/functionaility.
+Aggregate content
+Built on Social
+Emphasis on apps

+The gaol was to create a platform that could engaging content that is extremely shareable.

+The product

 ---

 ###User-Studies

-As I started to build the outline for Afterskools, it was very important, from a high-level, to understand exactly the type of users who would uses it and what features/functionalities they require.
+As I started to build the outline for Sun-Times Network, it was very important, from a high-level, to understand exactly the type of users who would uses it and what features/functionalities they require.
 While the obvious goal is provide every feature these users could ever want, it is imporant to discern what is essential and what isn't.

 <ul class="user-studies">